-1.1 Introduction
+1 Introduction

 As (constraint) logic programming systems mature further and larger applications are built, an increased need arises for advanced development and debugging environments.
-Such environments will likely comprise a variety of co-existing tools ranging from declarative debuggers to execution visualizers (see, for example, [1,22,21] for a more comprehensive discussion of tools and possible debugging scenarios).
-In this paper we concentrate our attention on the particular issue of program validation and debugging via direct static and/or dynamic checking of user-provided assertions [18,19,8,6,36,2].
-Classical examples of assertions are the type declarations used in languages such as Gödel [30] or Mercury [42] (and in traditional functional languages).
+Such environments will likely comprise a variety of co-existing tools ranging from declarative debuggers to execution visualizers (see, for example, [1] for a more comprehensive discussion of tools and possible debugging scenarios).
+In this paper we concentrate our attention on the particular issue of program validation and debugging via direct static and/or dynamic checking of user-provided assertions [17, 18, 8, 6, 30, 2].
+Classical examples of assertions are the type declarations used in languages such as Gödel [24] or Mercury [36] (and in functional languages).
 But here, and encouraged by the capabilities of the currently available abstract interpreters, we depart in several ways from the traditional approaches.

 We start by recalling some classical definitions (see, e.g., [10]) in program validation and debugging.
-Given a program P, we denote by $\mathcal{I}$ the intended semantics for P, i.e., the specification for P. We denote by $[\![P]\!]$ the actual semantics of the current implementation of program P. Note that we do not preclude the use of one semantics or another.
-The semantics may be declarative or operational, and, in the latter case, include such things as errors, undefined predicates, and so on.
-The particular semantics must indeed capture the observables one wants to validate.
-Let us consider for simplicity a set-based semantics.
-We say that
+Given a program P, we denote by \mathcal{I} the intended semantics for P, i.e., the specification for P. We denote by $[\![P]\!]$ the actual semantics of the current implementation of program P. We say that

-• $P$ is partially correct with respect to $\mathcal{I}$ iff $\llbracket P \rrbracket \subseteq \mathcal{I}.$ • $P$ is $complete$ with respect to $\mathcal{I}$ iff $\mathcal{I} \subseteq \llbracket P rbracket$ . • $P$ is incorrect with respect to $\mathcal{I}$ iff $\llbracket P \rrbracket \not\subseteq \mathcal{I}.$ • $P$ is incomplete with respect to $\mathcal{I}$ iff $\mathcal{I} \not\subseteq \llbracket P \rrbracket$ .
+$ullet$ P is partially correct w.r.t. ${\mathcal I}$ iff $\llbracket P \rrbracket \subseteq \mathcal{I}.$ $ullet$ P is complete w.r.t. $\mathcal I$ iff $\mathcal{I} \subseteq \llbracket P \rrbracket.$ $ullet$ P is incorrect w.r.t. $\mathcal I$ iff $\llbracket P \rrbracket \not\subseteq \mathcal{I}.$ $ullet$ P is incomplete w.r.t. ${\mathcal I}$ iff $\mathcal{I} \not\subseteq \llbracket P rbracket.$

-Performing these validation tasks can result in the validation of P with respect to $\mathcal{I}$ , i.e., proving that P is partially correct and/or complete with respect to $\mathcal{I}$ , or in the detection of incorrectness and/or incompleteness symptoms, which would flag the existence of errors in P, and in which case a process of diagnosis should be started to locate such errors.
+Performing these validation tasks can result in the validation of P w.r.t. \mathcal{I} , i.e., proving that P is partially correct and/or complete w.r.t. \mathcal{I} , or in the detection of incorrectness and/or incompleteness symptoms, which would flag the existence of errors in P, and in which case a process of diagnosis should be started to locate such errors.

-There are many ways in which the validation task can be performed [3,4,17,23,44].
+There are many ways in which the validation task can be performed [3, 4, 16, 19, 38].
 In general, direct application of the previous definitions is not practical for different reasons.
-First, providing the entire and exact intended semantics $\mathcal{I}$ may be a tedious task.
-Also, the actual semantics $[\![P]\!]$ of P may be an infinite object and it is often more convenient to use approximations of it.
-In the framework we propose, as in most existing debugging frameworks, we concentrate on partial correctness $^2$ debugging, i.e., we try to detect incorrectness symptoms or to prove that they do not exist.
+First, providing the entire and exact intended semantics \mathcal{I} may be a tedious task.
+Also, the actual semantics [P] of P may be an infinite object and it is often more convenient to use approximations of it.
+In the framework we propose, as in most existing debugging frameworks, we concentrate on partial correctness 1 debugging, i.e., we try to detect incorrectness symptoms or to prove that they do not exist.

 We assume that the starting point for correctness validation and debugging is a set of user-provided assertions.
-In order to distinguish this kind of assertions from others which will be introduced below, we call them check assertions, since the system aims at checking them.
 At the same time, we would like our system to be as general as possible.
-First, we would like the assertions to be optional: specifications may be given only for some parts of the program and even for those parts the information given may be incomplete.
-For example, assertions may be given for only some procedures or program points, and for a given predicate we may perhaps have the type of one argument, the mode of another, and no information on other arguments.
+First, we would like the assertions to be optional: specifications may be given only for some parts of the program (i.e., assertions may be given for only some procedures or program points), and even for those parts the information given may be incomplete (e.g., for a predicate we may perhaps have the type of one argument, the mode of another, and no information on other arguments).
 Also, we are interested in supporting assertions which are much more general than traditional type declarations, and such that it may be statically undecidable whether they hold or not for a given program.
 Finally, we would like the system to generate assertions, especially for parts of the program for which there are no check assertions.
-These assertions will have the status true and can be visually inspected by the user for checking correctness.
+These assertions will have the status true and can be visually inspected by the user for checking correctness.2